GSA/digitalgov.gov/content/post/2016-09-26-gsa-hosts-first-ever-technology-industry-day-in-washington-d-c.md

 date: 2016-09-26 10:00:53 -0400
 title: 'GSA Hosts First-Ever Technology Industry Day in Washington, D.C.'
 summary: 'Private industry and government came together to find best ways to deliver 21st century technology to federal agencies.
-On September 8, 2016 Administrator Denise Turner Roth of the U.S. General Services Administration (GSA) hosted the first-ever Technology Industry Day to provide a better understanding of GSA&rsquo;s path to improve the government&rsquo;s outdated technology systems.
+On September 8, 2016 Administrator Denise Turner Roth of the U.S. General Services Administration (GSA) hosted the first-ever Technology Industry Day to provide a better understanding of GSA’spath to improve the government’soutdated technology systems.
 The'
 authors: [gsa-blog-team]
 categories:
   - Code